audiohook pixel

 Note: This blog is not medical advice and is for informational purposes only.
 For any specific questions or concerns, please refer to your child’s pediatrician or healthcare provider.

-The following was written by one of our O'Farm Experts: Krupa Playforth, MD, aka “The Pediatrician Mom”
+The following was written by Krupa Playforth, MD, aka “The Pediatrician Mom”

 I’m Dr. Playforth, a board-certified pediatrician and a mom of 3.
 My platform is built entirely around answering the questions pediatricians most often receive from parents about their child’s health—and for infants, one of the most common topics that comes up is starting solids.
 So today, I wanted to answer 4 of the most common starting solids I get.